-Residential programs also tend to outline a large number of rules for residents to follow.
-These rules may be particularly harsh for people who are new to the program.
+Residential programs also tend to outline rules for residents to follow.
+These rules may feel restrictive for people who are new to the program.
 They may not be able to connect with friends, for example, or they may not be able to talk to people from work or leave the grounds.
 Later, as the recovery strengthens, these rules may relax allowing the people to go to work or attend short trips with family members.
-The rules may seem severe, but they are designed to help the person adjust to the treatment program.
-They are also designed to reduce any covert behaviors that could lead to a relapse.
+The rules are designed to help patients adjust to the treatment program.
+They are also designed to prevent exposure to drugs and alcohol that can lead to relapse.

 - Histories of overdose

-People with these symptoms tend to have long histories of addiction, and as a result, it might be more difficult for them to change their behaviors and develop new ways of living.
+People with these symptoms tend to have long histories of addiction, and as a result, it might be more difficult for them to develop new ways of living while staying at home.
 In addition, some of these issues can make living at home difficult.
-People who have faced multiple arrests, for example, may have fractured home lives as their families resent the constant trauma and intrusion of the police.
-Similarly, people with mental health issues may have pushed their families so far away as their illnesses have taken over, and this could make their home lives difficult as well.
+People who have faced multiple arrests may have fractured home lives, and people with mental health issues may have pushed their families far enough away that recovering at home is unlikely.
 Recovering from addiction is difficult, and people need to have a safe and secure place to do the hard work of recovery.

 Therapy Doesn’t End